 Students receiving an AP or IB score of 5 or higher may elect to pass out of BIOL 15b.
 You should be aware, however, that a high AP score does not necessarily indicate readiness to continue with upper-level biology electives.
 For this reason, we strongly recommend all students considering opting out of BIOL 15b take the biology placement exam to determine preparedness for opting out of BIOL 15b.
-Please contact the biology department to obtain the placement exam and answers.

-Please note that most medical, dental and veterinary schools require two semesters of in-residence introductory biology.
+Please note that most medical, dental, and veterinary schools require two semesters of in-residence introductory biology.
 If you elect to pass out of BIOL 15b, these schools will require you to take both BIOL 14a and another biology lecture course, such as BIOL 16a, to fulfill this requirement.

 At Brandeis, we have customized introductory chemistry for two levels of preparation:

 - General Chemistry (CHEM 11a with corresponding lab CHEM 18a).

 - Honors Chemistry (CHEM 15a with corresponding lab CHEM 19a).

 Chinese language courses CHIN 10a, 29b, 30a, 100a, 105a and 120a are generally offered in the fall, and CHIN 20b, 40b, 105b, 106b, 120b, 126b, 136b and 140a are generally offered in the spring.